 Winter is a beautiful season, but the cold temperatures can be a little hard on indoor plants.
 No need to despair, though.
-There are many varieties of plants that can endure the nippy weather.
+There are many varieties of plants for cold rooms that can endure the nippy weather.

-Learn about the wonderful kinds of plants that will brighten your home despite the onslaught of harsh weather.
+Learn about the wonderful kinds of cold tolerant houseplants that will brighten your home despite the onslaught of harsh weather.

 Falling temperatures and cold climates can cause some plants to suffer in the cold, but don’t give up the beauty that plants bring to your home so easily.